jamessud/jamessud.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
- Hello friend!
  Talk to me if you love smelling flowers, breathing and walking deeply, perfecting your jump shot, or researching quantum algorithms.

  I'm currently practicing all of the above, the last one via a PhD in Computer Science at the University of Chicago under Professor Fred Chong - supported by the NSF GRFP Fellowship.